We are frequently asked the question "are bulldogs good with kids?"

 Pups are wormed, vet checked and monitored by our veterinarian at regular intervals aswel as being vaccinated, microchipped and health certified before leaving our care.
 This is why the bulldog is an expensive breed to purchase and a difficult one to find available at times.

-We have not even ventured into the fact that 24/7 care means that someone must be home every minute of every day, so time must be taken away from regular work commitments to ensure that your puppy is raised correctly.
+We have not even ventured into the fact that 24/7 care means that someone must be home every minute of every day, so time must be taken away from regular work and family commitments to ensure that your puppy is raised correctly.
 The work we put in now will benefit you for years to come.

 Can I board my bulldog with you?

 We are not a boarding kennel, our dogs live with us and are our pets first and foremost.
-Unfortunately on most occasions we are unable to help if you are looking to board your dog for a long period but we can refer to you local boarding kennels.
+Unfortunately on most occasions we are unable to help if you are looking to board your dog for a long period but we can refer you to local boarding kennels.
 On rare occasions we can accommodate one dog at a time.
-If this is the case a charge of between $10-$20 per day would be expected (depending on the age of the dog) to cover the cost of 2 meals a day.
+If this is the case a charge of between $10-$20 per day would be expected (depending on the age of the dog) to cover the cost of their care and 2 meals a day.

 Any dog would need to be fully vaccinated prior to staying in our care in order to protect other animals from the possibility of disease and any unforseen vet costs associated with keeping your dog in our care also become your responsibility.